mutt0-ds/mutt0-ds.github.io/content/books/the-swerve-how-the-world-became-modern.md

 summary: "Lucretius influenced the entire world with \"De Rerum Natura\" and the rediscovery of his manuscript was a fascinating adventure"
 showInHome: false
 ---

-_Lucretius influenced the entire world with "De Rerum Natura" and the rediscovery of his manuscript was a fascinating adventure_

 One of the books read by Thomas Frank, quite engaging, it is a story of obsessive research by a certain Poggio, a 15th-century figure who served as a papal "secretary" and traveled across Europe in search of Latin manuscripts.